Don't let this interview question trip you up.

 When the potential employer or hiring manager asks about your current salary, be thoughtful before giving a number.

 A good way to approach this question is to provide a figure that is a calculation of your gross salary plus benefits.
 Your net salary would be a considerably lower number and certainly not the one you should share.
 Instead, think in terms of the total compensation: salary plus medical, dental, optical, life insurance, tuition remission, and other such benefits that you've been enjoying in your current position.

 Don't discuss salary too early

-Don't get tricked into talking about your current salary and other expectations too early in the interview process.
-If the interviewer tries to talk you into sharing, explain that you'll be able to discuss this better once you understand the job requirements and how well your qualifications match the role.
+Don't get tricked into talking about your current salary and other salary expectations early in the interview process.
+If the interviewer or hiring manager tries to talk you into sharing, explain that you'll be able to discuss this better once you understand the job requirements and how well your qualifications match the role.

 You can also give a generic answer like saying that you are willing to look at the overall offer package, including salary, bonus, and other benefits, to deflect the question.

 Wait for the prospective employer to disclose the salary range